octodemo/csharp-copilot-workshop/README.md

 # C# Project Workshop with GitHub Copilot

 Welcome to this interactive workshop where we will use GitHub Copilot to create a C# project with CRUD operations.
 This project will allow us to add, update, and delete users.
+We will work through multiple different use-cases of GitHub Copilot.

 ## Getting Started